 One upshot of the first critique is this.
 When capitalist firms undermine democratic decisions in pursuit of profit, it is not an aberration but a constitutive feature of the institutional landscape of capitalist democracies.
-Even if citizens did not see capitalist firms as money-mad sociopaths but as conscientious economic agents, insofar as citizens understand the justifying rationale of capitalist property rights, they have reason to expect the typical capitalist responses.
-Then, it would be reasonable for them to make this information part of basis for their political judgment.
+Even if citizens did not see capitalist firms as money-mad sociopaths but as conscientious economic agents, insofar as citizens understand the justifying rationale of capitalist property rights, they have reason to expect the typical capitalist disinvestment response.
+Accordingly, it is reasonable for citizens to make this information a part of the basis for their political judgments.
 This leads to my second critique: the formation of the democratic will itself is constrained by the structural power of capital.

-Thus far, I have followed Christiano’s assumption: citizens have already chosen the aims; capitalist firms “do not influence the choice of aims or even of policies directly” (201); and the government is left with a choice as to how to implement those aims.
-Then the question was thought to be how to rein in the power of capitalist firms to make it serve democratic aims that have been already formed and expressed in the electoral process.
-Now, let us relax the assumption and imagine that citizens are in the process of choosing democratic aims.
+Thus far, I have followed Christiano’s assumption: citizens have already chosen their collective aims; capitalist firms “do not influence the choice of aims or even of policies directly” (201); and the government is left with a choice as to how to implement those aims.
+Under these assumptions, the question was thought to be how to rein in the power of capitalist firms to make it serve democratic aims that have already been formed and expressed in the electoral process.
+Now, however, let us relax these background assumptions and imagine that citizens are in the process of choosing democratic aims.
 Out of awareness of the power of capital and concerned about an economic downturn, they may well choose not to vote for the anti-capital politicians in the first place.
 This is not a mere theoretical possibility.
 We see ordinary citizens who live from paycheck to paycheck and yet oppose progressive policies in good faith.
 They need jobs, and jobs depend on the success of the economy and ultimately the investment decisions of capital owners and managers.
-For example, in the Seattle case in the introduction, a city council member, who reversed his support for the tax hike bill, says that “it has become more and more clear that the people of Seattle seem to agree with Amazon.”
-For this reason, Joshua Cohen and Joel Rogers formulate the problem of structural dependence as the “demand constraint,” or “structuring of political demand” under capitalist democracy where exercise of political rights tends to be directed towards satisfaction of the interests of capital.
+For example, in the Seattle case I mentioned in the introduction, a city council member, who reversed his support for the tax hike bill, said that “it has become more and more clear that the people of Seattle seem to agree with Amazon.”
+For this reason, Joshua Cohen and Joel Rogers formulate the problem of structural dependence as the “demand constraint,” pointing to a defect in the “structuring of political demand” under capitalist democracy where exercise of political rights tends to be directed towards satisfaction of the interests of capital.

-Then, pace Christiano, the structural dependence on capital does not only consist in the constraint on the government’s implementation of the democratic will but also the constraint on the formation of the democratic will itself.
-In other words, the problem is not the structural dependence of the state on capital, as political economists have called it.
+,Pace Christiano, then, structural dependence on capital does not only consist in the constraint on the government’s implementation of the democratic will but also the constraint on the formation of the democratic will itself.
+In other words, the problem is not only the structural dependence of the state on capital, as political economists have called it.
 The problem is the structural dependence of democratic politics on capital.
 Indeed, the reason why the government is reluctant to implement anti-capital policy is due to the prospects of reelection.
-Reelection requires that they satisfy the electorate’s interests, which, in virtue of the way production is organized under capitalism, are structurally dependent on the interests of capital.
+Reelection requires that the elected officials satisfy the electorate’s interests, which, in virtue of the way production is organized under capitalism, are structurally dependent on the interests of capital.
 Hence Adam Przeworski and Michael Wallerstein’s claim: “vote-seeking politicians are dependent on owners of capital because voters are.”

-Now, we must explain the democratic defect in the capitalist constraint on the formation, not just implementation, of the democratic will.
+We therefore need to explain the democratic defect in the capitalist constraint on the formation(and not just the implementation) of the democratic will.
 But how?
-We once again encounter a puzzle.
+Here we encounter encounter another puzzle.